-350. Furthermore, President Conté died shortly after the award of the Blocks 1 and 2 Permit.
+370. Furthermore, President Conté died shortly after the award of the Blocks 1 and 2 Permit.
 The Base Convention and the Zogota Mining Concession were awarded more than a year later.
 Ms Mamadie Touré, let alone the deceased President Conté had no involvement whatsoever in the granting of those rights.

-3.9.5 Conclusions
+3.10.5 Conclusions

-351. Whilst the Technical Committee asserted that there were "indications" that established "with sufficient certainty" the existence of corrupt practices which were said to "tarnish" the mining titles and the Base Convention, and whilst Guinea purported to level corruption allegations against BSGR and its subsidiaries, the reality is that (a) those allegations were never properly pleaded or proven, and the process by which the Technical Committee reached its conclusions was fundamentally flawed; and (b) the allegations lacked any merit in any event.
-As such, the Measures constituted an unlawful expropriation.
+371. Whilst the Technical Committee asserted that there were "indications" that established "with sufficient certainty" the existence of corrupt practices which were said to "tarnish" the mining titles and the Base Convention, and whilst Guinea purported to level corruption allegations against the Claimants, the reality is that (a) those allegations were never properly pleaded or proven, and the process by which the Technical Committee reached its conclusions was fundamentally flawed; and (b) the allegations lacked any merit in any event.
+As such, the Measures constituted an unlawful expropriation and/or nationalization.